mayuuu05/tic_tac_toe/README.md

 # ⭕ Tic Tac Toe ✖

-## 👉 Welcome to the Tic Tac Toe Flutter App!
+#### 👉 Welcome to the Tic Tac Toe Flutter App!
 This is a simple, yet engaging implementation of the classic Tic Tac Toe game, developed using Flutter.
 The app allows for both single-player and two-player modes, with a variety of features to enhance the gaming experience.

-### Detailed Description

 The Tic Tac Toe app is a mobile game developed using Flutter, an open-source UI software development kit created by Google.
 The game provides a simple yet engaging experience where two players take turns marking spaces in a 3x3 grid.
 The objective is to place three respective marks (X or O) in a horizontal, vertical, or diagonal row to win the game.